Skip to main content

 Key Growth Hormone Releasing Peptides

 The primary peptides in this category are classified as Growth Hormone Releasing Hormones (GHRHs) or Growth Hormone Releasing Peptides (GHRPs).
-GHRHs stimulate the pituitary to in a manner similar to the body’s natural GHRH.
+GHRHs stimulate the pituitary to release growth hormone in a manner similar to the body’s natural GHRH.
 GHRPs, on the other hand, act on different receptors, often enhancing the pulsatile release of growth hormone and suppressing somatostatin, a hormone that inhibits GH release.

 • Sermorelin ∞ This peptide is a synthetic analog of growth hormone-releasing hormone (GHRH).
 It stimulates the pituitary gland to produce and secrete its own growth hormone.
 Sermorelin is known for its ability to restore more youthful growth hormone secretion patterns, often leading to improvements in body composition, sleep quality, and recovery.
 Its action is physiological, meaning it works with the body’s natural rhythms.